 - Deliver on their Needs

-When you take the time to get to know your audience and what they need, want or expect from you, it’s time then to ensure you deliver.
+When you take the time to get to know your audience and what they need, want or expect from you, it’s time to ensure you deliver.
 Good intentions only go so far, it is action that makes the difference in creating exceptional social media.

 Customer needs will vary depending on the industry you’re in.
-You may find that ultimately your customers want a speedy, hassle free service, while for others speed may be the last thing on their mind, for them, it’s all about the attention to detail.
+You may find that ultimately your customers want speedy, hassle-free service, while for others speed may be the last thing on their mind, for them, it’s all about the attention to detail.
 Whatever your audience wants is what you need to give them, not just in how you interact with them in person but also in any online interactions.

 - Make it Look Good